 The way you can turn this into a study exercise is to pull up a challenging article, and see if you can define the highlighted words based on the words around them.
 Only then do you use the ProfessorWord "Define" feature to look at the actual definition.

-If you were wrong about a word, write it and its definition down on a flashcard and study it to naturally expand your vocabulary.
+If you were wrong about a word, write the word and its definition down on a flashcard and study it to naturally expand your vocabulary.

 If you read one article per day and use ProfessorWord, you will get excellent practice at defining words in context and naturally expand your vocabulary.

-What Kinds of Articles Should I Be Reading?
+What Kinds of Articles Should You Be Reading?

 For example, don’t just read an article about politics every day, as you will encounter very similar vocabulary and lose the opportunity to learn vocabulary to help with science and literature passages.